jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.12.37 KappaIndex

-Performs a kappa index of agreement (KIA) analysis on two categorical raster files.
+Performs a kappa index of agreement (KIA) analysis on two categorical raster files..

 *Parameters*: